Yaathrayude Anthyam: Plot

-VKV sets out for an overnight journey to meet his friend Abraham following the receipt of a telegram from Abraham sir's side.
+VKV sets out for an overnight journey to meet his friend Abraham following the receipt of a telegram from Abraham's side.
 Perplexed on why such a telegram was sent instead of a letter, VKV recounts their relationship and how they inspired each other, throughout the journey.
 The journey focuses on the lives of fellow travelers also.
 An NRI in the bus, a wedding party etc. At the fag end of the journey, VKV sees the man sitting next to him, bride's father die.
-VKV reaches his destination only to find Abraham sir's dead body.
-Abraham sir's daughter tells VKV that her father was waiting for him on his dead bed and said VKV would be travelling in bus and will see him die while travelling.
+VKV reaches his destination only to find Abraham's dead body.
+Abraham's daughter tells VKV that her father was waiting for him on his dead bed and said VKV would be travelling in bus and will see him die while travelling.
 VKV gets shocked.
-Abraham sir in one of their old discussions had said life is a repetition of the set of same images, though the characters essentially only the people change.
+Abraham in one of their old discussions had said life is a repetition of the set of same images, though the characters essentially only the people change.